-Most people think decluttering requires a full week off, industrial-strength motivation, and a complete meltdown of willpower.
+You might think – like I did for a long time -, that decluttering requires a full week off, industrial-strength motivation, and a complete meltdown of willpower.
 It doesn’t.
 In fact, you can reset your entire home in just one weekend – without turning it into a miserable boot camp.

-We’ve all been there.
-You look around on a Friday evening, and instead of seeing a sanctuary, you see a mounting “to-do” list.
+I would hazard to say that this situation is all too familiar: you look around on a Friday evening, and instead of seeing a sanctuary, you see a mounting “to-do” list.
 The mail is piling up on the entryway table, the “chair” in the bedroom is buried under clothes, and your kitchen counters have disappeared under gadgets you haven’t used in months.

 The common response is to plan a massive, grueling “spring cleaning” that never happens because it feels too daunting.
 But what if you didn’t need a week?
 What if you only needed 48 hours and a shift in perspective?